-To make reservations, please call 1-800-NAVY-INN or DSN 727-2643.
-Limited pet friendly rooms are available.
-Please check for availability when making reservations.
-TEMPORARY LODGING ALLOWANCE (TLA) Personnel with accompanying command-sponsored family members may be eligible for 30 days of incoming TLA.
-Families are required to stay at the Navy Lodge.
+Personnel with accompanying command-sponsored family members may be eligible for 30 days of incoming Families TLA. are required to stay at the Navy Lodge.
 If space is not available, a Certificate of Non-Availability (CNA) must be obtained from the Navy Lodge before making arrangements for accommodations in a community.
-A list of hotels with military discounts in the community, along with the agreed upon TLA rate, is available at the Housing Service Center.
-Unaccompanied personnel ranks E-5 and above, are required to stay at the Navy Gateway Inns and Suites.
-If space is not available, your second choice will be the Navy Lodge.
+A list of hotels with military discounts in the local community, along with the agreed upon TLA rate, is available at the Housing Service Center.
+Unaccompanied personnel ranked E-5 and above, who are entitled to TLA, are required to stay at the Navy Gateway Inns and Suites (NGIS).
+If space is not available, your second choice would be the Navy Lodge.
 The Navy Lodge will provide a CNA to stay in a hotel on the economy if they have no rooms available.
 TLA is paid in 10-day increments.
-Sponsors are required to pay TLA up front and provide zero-balanced receipts to the Housing Office.
-Once Housing prepares the documentation, sponsors will submit to Command Pay Personnel Assistant (CPPA) who will then submit to PSD for processing.
-Timely submission of proper documentation is essential to timely reimbursement.

-MAKING PHONE CALLS For those staying on base, you can utilize the DSN numbers for base facilities which is 727-XXXX (four number extension).
+Personnel are required to pay TLA up front and provide zero-balanced receipts to the Housing Office.
+Once Housing prepares the documentation, sponsors will submit to Command Pay Personnel Administrator (CPPA) who will then submit to TSC for processing.
+Timely submission of proper documentation is essential to timely reimbursement. aking Phone Calls For those staying on base, you can utilize the DSN numbers for base facilities which is 727-XXXX (four number extension).
 For those staying off-base or calling from a cell phone, you will need to dial 956-82-XXXX (four number extension).
 If you are dialing from a U.S. phone number, you will need to incorporate the country code (+34) into the number making it +34 956-82-XXXX (four number extension).
-Transporting Pet in POV Pets must be secured in the vehicle during the operation of a vehicle.
-This can be done by a dog seat belt, crate, or placing pet in the far back of a car with a barrier between the back row and far back portion of the vehicle.
-Pets are not allowed to sit on lap or hang their head out of the windows of vehicles.
-If you are stopped by law enforcement it can be a fine of up to 200 euros.